030helios/OthelloSimpleMCTS/README.md

 # OthelloSimpleMCTS
-Simple multithread MCTS Othello bot
+Simple multithread MCTS Othello bot.
+Aim for performance with simplicity in mind.

-The aim is to get great performance while being simple.
-Speeds up playout by preserving search tree structure throughout the game.
+Maintains search tree structure throughout the game.
+Automatically minmax last game nodes.

+Gobbles RAM like a boss.